 During the year ended June 30, 2023, the Foundation received a conditional grant award of \$375,000 from Steps to Success to fund a scholarship program.
-The first installment of this grant of \$110,000 was received in June 2023 and was re-granted during FY 2023 meeting the conditions of the grant award.
-The remaining conditional portion of this grant award of \$265,000 is expected to be received during FY 2024.
-The funding will be recognized as revenue when the scholarships have been awarded meeting the conditions of the grant.
+The funding was conditional upon the Town of Brookline granting these funds to Steps to Success.
+The conditions were met for the first installment of this grant of \$110,000 in June 2023 and has been reported as Gifts, Grants and Contributions with Donor Restrictions in the accompanying Statement of Activities for the year ended June 30, 2023.
+The remaining installments totaling \$265,000 were received in FY 2024 and are reported as Gifts, Grants and Contributions with Donor Restrictions with Donor Restrictions as of June 30, 2024.
+As of June 30, 2024, there are no conditional amounts remaining.